yegor256/blog/_posts/2018/jan/2018-01-16-educational-aspect-of-static-analysis.md

 code to be formatted the same way, since we believe that the uniformity of the code seriously increases its maintainability.

+{% quote Of course, we could create a tool, but in that case you would never learn what the project wants from you and why. %}

 Of course, we could create a tool which you could then use to re-format the code, to make it look the way we want.
 But in that case you would never _learn_ what the project wants from you and _why_.